seanpringle/rela/README.md

 https://en.wikipedia.org/wiki/Region-based_memory_management

-Executing a script allocates memory from several internal regions which is cheap, fast and means internal objects can be removed from the stack and used by callbacks without risk of untimely garbage collection.
+Executing a script allocates memory from regions which is cheap, fast and means internal objects can be removed from the stack and used by callbacks without risk of untimely garbage collection.

 There is a simple mark-and-sweep stop-the-world garbage collector that the VM guarantees never to implicitly trigger during execution.
 Instead, memory